amarini/Prefit2020/Session 1/README.md

 ## Objects
-In Roofit, any variable, data point, function, PDF ... is represented by a c++ object The most basic of these is the `RooRealVar`.
+In Roofit, any variable, data point, function, PDF (etc.) is represented by a c++ object The most basic of these is the `RooRealVar`.
 Let's create one which will represent the mass of some hypothetical particle, we name it and give it an initial starting value and range.

 ```c++